ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/pagination.md

 Pagination solves this problem by giving the consumer the ability to fetch a set in chunks.

-There are various ways we could implement pagination in our server, but there are mainly two concepts we find in most GraphQL servers: _Offset_ and _Cursor_ pagination.
+There are various ways we could implement pagination in our server, but there are mainly two concepts we find in most GraphQL servers: _offset-based_ and _cursor-based_ pagination.

 # Offset Pagination

 _Offset-based_ pagination is found in many server implementations whether the backend is implemented in SOAP, REST or GraphQL.

-The simplest way to implement _Offset-based_ pagination on one of our fields is to add an `offset` and a `limit` argument.
+The simplest way to implement _offset-based_ pagination on one of our fields is to add an `offset` and a `limit` argument.

 ```csharp
 public class Query